-Address offset: 0x0508 + (channel\number × 0x20) Reset value: 0x0000 0000
+Address offset: 0x0508 + (channel\number × 0x20)

-This register contains the status and events of a channel, when software gets a channel interrupt, it should read this register for the respective channel to know the source of the interrupt.
+This register contains the status and events of a channel, when software get a channel interrupt, it should read this register for the respective channel to know the source of the interrupt.
 The flag bits in this register are all set by hardware and cleared by writing 1.